Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: S --translation discreteness

 \begin{definition} A hierarchically hyperbolic group $(G,\mathfrak S)$ is \emph{$\mathfrak S$--translation discrete} if there exists $\tau_0>0$ such that for all infinite-order $g\in G$, we have $\tau_U(g^{c!})\geq \tau_0$ for all $U\in\vbig(g)$. \end{definition}

-There are two ways in which $\s$--translation discreteness is stronger than the conclusion of Theorem~\ref{thm:main}: Theorem~\ref{thm:main} only requires $\tau_U(g^{c!})$ to be uniformly bounded away from $0$ for \emph{some} $U\in\vbig(g)$, and it does not rule out the possibility that the same $U$ supports other elements $h\in G$ with $U\in\vbig(h)$ but $\tau_U(h^{c!})$ arbitrarily small.
+There are two ways in which $\s$--translation discreteness is stronger than the conclusion of Theorem~\ref{thm:main}.
+Firstly, Theorem~\ref{thm:main} only requires $\tau_U(g^{c!})$ to be uniformly bounded away from $0$ for \emph{some} $U\in\vbig(g)$.
+Secondly, it does not rule out the possibility that the same $U$ supports other elements $h\in G$ with $U\in\vbig(h)$ but $\tau_U(h^{c!})$ arbitrarily small.

-We now show that Theorem~\ref{thm:main} is sharp by exhibiting HHG structures that are not $\s$--translation discrete.
-These examples also show that a group $G$ can admit HHG structures $\s_1$ and $\s_2$ such that $G$ is $\s_1$--translation discrete but not $\s_2$--translation discrete.
+The following example shows that Theorem~\ref{thm:main} is sharp, by exhibiting HHG structures that are not $\s$--translation discrete.
+It also shows that a group $G$ can admit HHG structures $\s_1$ and $\s_2$ such that $G$ is $\s_1$--translation discrete but not $\s_2$--translation discrete.